technology-toolbox/website/content/blog/jjameson/2009/01/15/sharepoint-configuration-wizard-hangs-with-ipv6-address.md

 ---
-title: "SharePoint Configuration Wizard Hangs with IPv6 Address"
+title: SharePoint Configuration Wizard Hangs with IPv6 Address
 date: 2009-01-15T17:20:00-07:00
 excerpt:
   "I came back from a nice long vacation only to find that my local development